diyclassics/perseus-lookup/README.md

 > logos > λόγος: computation, reckoning
 ```

-I have only tested this in Mac OS 10.9.4 using Terminal (bash).
+Last tested on Mac OS 10.11.6 using Terminal (bash).
 Feedback, suggestions, etc. for other setups welcome.